tsoumdoa/bim-open-schema-reader/README.md

       queries options...? scrolling issue is still very annoying)
 - [x] make edited query more obvious after edited...
 - [x] cmd+k or ctrl+k to open a dialog to create a new query
-- [ ] click on category to generate a query...? (or add it to addible list...?)
+- [x] click on category to generate a query...? (or add it to addible list...?)
 - [ ] Categorize categories (e.g. model, m&E , arch, struct, draft, material, unsorted, etc...), can be similar to how Revit ribbon is categorized
+- [ ] improve general UI/ UX... navigation still feels junky (general header, sidebara, body relation should be rethought and improved)
+- [ ] clear all button...?
+- [ ] add number of row returned to the query result object for simpler UI